Component

 or similar optimized structures for efficient memory usage. - Schema Definition: Developers define a schema for each component type to enforce data structure, types, and default values.

-hooks for executing custom logic when components are added to or removed from entities. - Separation of Data and Logic: Component data is maintained in centralized storage rather than as individual objects, reducing overhead and improving cache performance.
+- Separation of Data and Logic: Component data is maintained in centralized storage rather than as individual objects, reducing overhead and improving cache performance.

 - Flexible Data Types: Supports various data types (numerical, vectors, strings, and objects) to suit different application needs.